sanjaiyan-dev/uk-nmsw-ui/docs/form_creator.md

 ```

 #### Phone Number Format
-Specifically tests if the value entered matches the API required phone number pattern.
+Specifically tests if the value entered matches the accepted phone number pattern (numbers and certain characters and spaces).
 This test only runs if there is a value in the field and is ignored if field is null.

 ```